abhiramj4/SYSC3110/Documentation/README.txt

 Plants Vs. Zombies: Bootleg Version Version 2.1.0 11/16/2018
-Authors: Sai Vikranth Desu, Abhi Santhosh, Everett Soldaat, Liam Murphy Documentation Author: Sai Vikranth Desu
+Authors: Sai Vikranth Desu, Abhi Santhosh, Everett Soldaat, Liam Murphy Documentation Author: Typed by Sai Vikranth Desu, but the voice of the whole team
-JAVADOCS Author/Creator: Abhi Santhosh

 GENERAL USAGE NOTES
 -------------------
 - This text based version of plants vs. zombies is turn-based.
 Each turn you can choose between various commands and advance turns accordingly.
 - There is only one level, good luck though it's not easy
 - Once the game is run, there will be a lot of text before the game itself.
 This text will instruct you on how to play the game and give you some background information (although the manual is a better resource).